Chicago to require proof of vaccination at restaurant, bars

 “It certainly is better than shutting businesses down,” he said.

-Lightfoot said there will be a weekly testing option for employees who are unvaccinated, but no testing option for customers.
+Lightfoot said there would be a weekly testing option for employees who are unvaccinated, but no testing option for customers.
 Proof of vaccination may be with a physical card, or a photo of the card.
 The requirement doesn’t apply to houses of worship, elementary and secondary schools, grocery stores and office or residential buildings.

 Allison Arwady, Chicago’s public health commissioner, said the requirement will apply to everyone age 5 and older, and that they must be “fully vaccinated,” which the CDC currently defines as two weeks after the second dose of the vaccine.
-For people age 16 and older, a valid photo ID must be presented along with the vaccination card.
+For people age 16 and older, a valid photo ID must be presented along with a vaccination card.

+Lightfoot said city inspectors will monitor business compliance with the requirement.
+Warnings will be issued to businesses not complying, but if a business repeatedly violates the rules, “we’re going to bring the hammer down,” Lightfoot said.

 Much about the omicron variant remains unknown, including whether it causes more or less severe illness.
 Early studies suggest the vaccinated will need a booster shot for the best chance at preventing omicron infection but even without the extra dose, vaccination still should offer strong protection against severe illness and death.